-Each of the Company's current directors qualifies as "independent" in accordance with published Nasdaq listing requirements except for Clinton J. Coleman, who is currently serving as Interim Chief Executive Officer.
+Each of the Company's current directors qualifies as "independent" in accordance with published Nasdaq listing requirements.
 An independent director must not have any relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 The Board considers all relevant facts and circumstances in assessing each director's relationship with the Company.
 Independent directors meet at least twice annually apart from management representatives.